Anmol-Singh-Jaggi/GeekoRandom/README.md

 geekorandom
 ===========

-used for generating random tests from links in geeksforgeeks,org
+used for generating random tests from links in geeksforgeeks.org from the terminal **currently work in progress